geom3trik/tuix/README.md

 Add tuix to your project by adding `tuix = {git = "https://github.com/geom3trik/tuix", branch = "main"}` to your projects Cargo.toml under dependencies.

 ### Debug Performance
-Note: in order to get acceptable performance when running your app in Debug mode, it is highly recommended to add this to the Cargo.toml of your root crate:
+Note: In order to get acceptable performance when running your app in Debug mode, it is highly recommended to add this to the Cargo.toml of your root crate:

 ```toml
 [profile.dev.package.tuix_core]